-• Should not exceed 150% the published time frame for the course and should remain at least half time in order to be eligible for federal aid.
-Periods when a student does not receive funds will be included in the maximum timeframe.
+- Students should not exceed 150% the published time frame for the course and should remain at least half time in order to be eligible for Federal Student Aid.
+Periods when a student does not receive funds will be included in the maximum timeframe. - Students must complete their course at a pace which ensures that they will graduate within the maximum timeframe.

-The Satisfactory progress with regards to retaining the individual entitlement to Financial Aid is entirely separate from the academic requirements to remain on the course and does not guarantee the outcome of the student's course.
-Satisfactory Academic progress will be checked before any Stafford and plus loan funds are released to a student at the start of each year and before issuing any subsequent instalments during the year.
+SAP with regards to retaining the individual entitlement to Federal Student Aid is entirely separate from the academic requirements to remain on the course and does not guarantee the outcome of the student's course.